 Back to school also means back to extra curricular, and with these come new relationships, tighter schedules and more commitments.
 Knowing that your little chicklette is going to be spending a ton of time with a new adult, have you ever considered interviewing them?
 You know, checking them out to see if they’re a good fit.

 Would you hand off your precious offspring to a complete stranger for hours on end?
 Sometimes we do.
 They’re called coaches, role models and mentors.

 Do you have a little person in your house between the ages of birth and six years old?
 Do you know someone who does?
 Then, you need to know about the Absorbent Mind period because there are some very specific things parents can do to make the most of these very important years.

 This week we’ve been talking about the Montessori education method and philosophy, and in our post on creating a Montessori Toddler Room, we touched on the Montessori concept of Sensitive Periods — the developmental stages in a child’s life.

 From birth to about age six, Dr. Maria Montessori identified a crucial period in a child’s development that she called The Absorbent Mind, and she believed that what happens during this period lays the foundation for all future intellectual and psychological growth.

 Once I saw passion brimming from my son, I knew politics was going to be in his life forever.
 It was then that I was compelled to tailor his education around his goal of becoming a lawyer.
+I got some assistance on helping him set his goal by calling these family lawyers.
 Little did I know that I was following a basic tenant of The Montessori Method.
 As the years have gone by, and the more I’ve read, I am even more astounded by the genius of this philosophy.